eejimenez/Arcteryx-Feed-Update/README.md

 ## Steps

-### Update UAT environment with latest changes from production
+### Update the UAT environment with latest changes from production
-You can update the uat env with the deploy_update [jenkins pipeline](http://jenkins.cartfulsolutions.com:8080/job/environments/job/dev/job/deploy_update/build?delay=0sec) with the following parameters.
+You can update the uat environment using the deploy_update [pipeline](http://jenkins.cartfulsolutions.com:8080/job/environments/job/dev/job/deploy_update/build?delay=0sec) with the following parameters.

 - DEPLOY_API: yes
 - API_VERSION: latest